-SWEET envisions a world in which all clinicians and advocates always have the required resources to make a transformative impact.
+SWEET envisions a world in which all clinicians, advocates, and agencies, always have the required resources to make a transformative impact.

-SWEET rallies a community of clinicians and advocates behind the causes we all care about.
+SWEET rallies a community of clinicians, advocates, and agencies, behind the causes we all care about.
 A strong community united in vision and purpose can bring needed change.
 This can be accomplished through solidarity, empowerment, and education.

 Our core values include: